 And yet, for many people, a quiet unease remains.

-Resilience is sometimes misunderstood as pessimism or constant preparation for disaster.
+Financial resilience is sometimes misunderstood as pessimism – a constant state of preparation for disaster.
 In reality, it is the opposite.

 Resilience allows you to move through life with less fear, not more.
 It does this by reducing fragility, not by encouraging constant vigilance.